 Unshaken is part two of our three-part young adult series.
-This six-lesson bible study invites young women to fill our spiritual toolbox with exactly what we need to grow stronger in our faith.
+This bible study invites young women to fill their spiritual toolbox with exactly what we need to grow stronger in our faith.

 Within Unshaken you will receive the following: